Last reviewed on 27th November 2023 by Martin Alexander (Mortgage Advisor)

 - Consent from your existing lender

-Our advisors can also help you when you’re ready to switch to a repayment mortgage.
+Our advisors can also help when you’re ready to switch to a repayment mortgage.

 Can I switch to a repayment mortgage?

-Changing to a repayment mortgage can be quite simple, but it does depend on your reasons for doing so.
-For instance, a landlord changing investment strategies will require a different approach from a homeowner who simply wants a repayment mortgage.
+Changing to a repayment mortgage can be pretty simple, but it depends on your reasons for doing so.
+For instance, a landlord changing investment strategies will require a different approach from a homeowner who wants a repayment mortgage.

 Getting a repayment mortgage on your own home